Try these links to learn more about Fantom:

 - Tour: quick introduction to Fantom's features by code example

-- WhyFantom: why we're crazy enough to build Fantom
+- WhyFantom: why we built Fantom

 - Hello world five different ways: